 Artist - Researcher - Educator

-Tiina Kukkonen is a visual artist, arts educator, and PhD student in the Faculty of Education at Queen's University in Kingston, Ontario.
+Tiina Kukkonen is a visual artist, arts educator, and PhD candidate in the Faculty of Education at Queen's University in Kingston, Ontario.
 Her research focuses on the role of intermediary organizations in brokering partnerships and knowledge exchange in arts education.
 She holds an M.A. in Child Studies and a B.F.A./B.Ed. in Art Education from Concordia University in Montreal.

 Tiina has taught visual arts in various community and school environments in Quebec and Ontario, and actively participates in arts markets and exhibitions.
 As a Finnish-Canadian artist, her work primarily explores themes inspired by northern nature, craft, and design.